koryos77/holbertonschool-shell/permissions/README.md

 8_ chmod 007 filename to give permission only to others 9_ chmod 753 file name to give -rwxr-x-wx
 10_ chmod --reference=<newFile> <originFile>
-11_ chmod -R a+rX <dirname> to give owners, groups and others executions for all subsdir 12_
+11_ chmod -R a+x */ to give owners, groups and others executions for all subsdir 12_ mkdir -m 751 my_dir to make a dir called my_dir with permissions 751 in the working dir 13_
-13_
 14_
 15_